macintoshplus/TestWebService/README.md

 # Retreive data from InfluxDb

-You can use Grafana for display datas stored into InfluxDB database.
+You can use [Grafana](https://grafana.com/) for display datas stored into InfluxDB database.

+# Contribute

+If you need help or if you have a bug or error, open an issue.

+If you want a new feature or change a feature, please open an issue or submit a pull request.

+# Feeadback

+I'm need feedback (good or bad) for your usage of this tool.
+You can send me your feed back by opening an issue.